b14labutoane/roomie-2.0/README.md

 Hello World!
 ```
 ## 🫶🫶🫶
-Roomie is an Arduino robot who’s purpose is to help people with his movement controlled by a Logitech controller and with his cute lights, his small screen and his future developments
+Roomie is an Arduino robot who’s purpose is to help people with his movement controlled by a Logitech controller, with his small screen and friendly jumpers:)

 ## Features🤟
 - movement controlled by a Logitech controller🎮
-- small screen that shows time, date and weather📺
+- small screen that shows time, date, weather and current weather📺
-- leds💡
+- distance sensor that activates a buzzer 🔊

 ## Components🎛️
 - Arduino Board
 - USB Host Shield
 - ESP8266
-- 3💡
-- small screen
+- small OLED display
 - bridge
 - 2 motors
 - batteries
 - power bank
+- DHT 11 - temperature sensor
+- HCSR04 - distance sensor
+- buzzer